 p.s.
 Keep scrolling down to see our latest daily readings blog post and email content below this welcome post. ⬇️

-Bible.org's commentary on today's readings in Second Corinthians titled "Contrasting Christian Leaders With the Cultists" is at this link.
+Bible.org's commentary on Psalm 110 titled "David's Lord" is at this link.

-Comments from You: What verses or insights stand out to you in today's readings?
+Comments from You: What verses or insights stand out to you from today's readings?
 Please post up by clicking on the "Comments" link below!

 p.s. #2 - Download a schedule of our Bible readings for the year in PDF format at this link.